-Fees and student funding update (for entry in 2016)
+Fees and student funding update:

 Please see the Oxford University website for further information; those pages are updated regularly as new information becomes available.